 A hidden cancer, such as lung, breast or kidney cancer, squamous cell skin cancer or multiple myeloma, can cause high calcium, but this is rare and usually occurs only after the cancer has spread through the body.

 Please note that you can have a parathyroid tumor even if your blood calcium level is normal.
-I think everyone who has kidney stones, or any of the other symptoms of an overactive parathyroid listed above, should get a blood test for parathyroid hormone.
+People who have kidney stones or any of the other symptoms of an overactive parathyroid should get a blood test for parathyroid hormone.

 • being overweight